Aged care and other residential care facilities: Minimising the risk of exposure to COVID-19 coronavirus

 The Australian Government Department of Health has a range of posters and other resources aimed at educating the public about COVID-19.
 These posters can be placed in client-facing work environments (e.g. workplace entrances and loading areas).

 Follow the WA Department of Health guidance when managing any staff or residents with suspected or confirmed cases of COVID-19, and to screen new or transferred residents for COVID-19.

 All workers should be checked for key symptoms of COVID-19, such as fever.
 Prohibit staff from working if they are displaying symptoms.
-Workers who have contracted COVID-19 should be prohibited from returning to the workplace until they provide medical evidence that they are clear of the virus.
+Workers who work at or visit residential aged care facilities are not permitted to enter those facilities for at least 7 days following a positive test - further information: